 Here, for each sampled unit $k$, the nuisance estimators $\widehat m^{(-v(k))}(\cdot)$ and $\widehat p^{(-v(k))}(\cdot)$ are trained using only observations in the complementary subsample $S_{-v(k)}=S\setminus S_{v(k)}$.\\

 Under mild regularity conditions, the cross-fitted estimator satisfies

-provided that \eqref{prod_rate} holds.
+provided that Conditions \eqref{nuisance_consistency} and \eqref{prod_rate} hold.
 When this happens, $\widehat{\mu}_{\mathrm{aipw}}^{\mathrm{cf}}(\widehat m,\widehat p)$ is asymptotically equivalent to the oracle estimator $\widehat{\mu}_{\mathrm{aipw}}(m,p)$ and therefore inherits its first-order asymptotic properties.
-In practice, however, it is rarely possible to know the convergence rates of the nuisance estimators.
-For many nonparametric methods, the rate depends on the smoothness of the unknown function and on the dimension of the covariate vector \citep{stone1982optimal}.
-As a result, it is often unclear whether the product-rate condition \eqref{prod_rate} is satisfied in a given application.
-One practical way to guard against this difficulty is to use aggregation methods, such as ensemble or Super Learner approaches \citep{van2007super}, when estimating the nuisance functions.
-In practice, one may consider two separate libraries of candidate estimators, one for the outcome regression $m(\cdot)$ and one for the response propensity $p(\cdot)$.
-By combining estimators with different modeling assumptions, the resulting aggregated estimators tend to adapt to the best-performing method within each library.
-This increases the chances that the product-rate condition \eqref{prod_rate} is satisfied in practice. \\
+In practice, however, the convergence rates of the nuisance estimators are rarely known.
+For many nonparametric methods, they depend on the smoothness of the unknown function and on the dimension of the covariates \citep{stone1982optimal}.
+It is therefore often unclear whether Condition \eqref{prod_rate} holds in a given application.
+One practical response is to use aggregation methods, such as ensemble or Super Learner approaches \citep{van2007super}.
+Separate libraries may be used for the outcome regression $m(\cdot)$ and the response propensity $p(\cdot)$; by combining estimators with different assumptions, the aggregated estimators may adapt to the best-performing method in each library, increasing the chances that Condition \eqref{prod_rate} holds.\\

 Finally, assuming that the sampling fraction $n/N$ is negligible, a consistent variance estimator (Dagdoug and Haziza, 2026) is obtained by replacing $\eta_k$ in the first term on the right-hand side of \eqref{Vtot_OR_hat} with $\widehat{\eta}_k^{\mathrm{cf}},$ leading to